racka98/Lenovo-Thinkpad-T450-T450s-Hackintosh-Guide-Opencore/README.md

-# Lenovo Thinkpad T450 & T450s Hackintosh Guide for Mojave, Catalina, Big Sur & Monterey with Opencore 0.6.8
+# Lenovo Thinkpad T450 & T450s Hackintosh Guide for Mojave, Catalina, Big Sur & Monterey with OpenCore 0.6.8
 This repo contains the installation guide and EFI files required to get a perfectly functional Monterey, Big Sur, Catalina and Mojave hackintosh on your T450 or T450s since they share the same hardware.
 Everything is stable and functional as described in this Readme.

 ## A few worthy mentions about this repo: